chakri68/silhouette-studio/README.md

   and animated while it churns.
 - the auto-seed is good, not psychic. stylized art or unusual subjects need more brushing. that's what the brush is for.
-- desktop mouse + wheel only for now. touch is structured-for but not built.
+- rotate is 90° steps only — no free angle yet (that one needs mask resampling).
+- the transforms themselves aren't in the undo stack: flip or rotate back to reverse, crop commits. your _brush_ history survives them intact, though — every snapshot gets remapped alongside the image.

 ## layout

 ```
 src/
-  engine/   canvas + compositing, viewport (zoom/pan), brush, undo history
+  engine/   canvas + compositing, viewport (zoom/pan/pinch), brush, crop, undo history
   ui/       toolbar, preview modal, silhouette panel, dropzone
   export/   png · svg · download
   segmentation.ts + .worker.ts   RMBG-1.4, off the main thread